vdavid/photato-website-backend/README.md

    npm install -g serverless
    ```

-2. Allow it to access AWS.
+2. Allow it to access AWS.b
    You'll need to add your AWS access key and secret to the command.

    If you have no user yet, set it up here: